 Usually when the dashboard warning light populates, panic ensues.
 However, not every warning light that illuminates bares the bad omen of a costly repair or a major malfunction.
 Sometimes the warning lights can even tell you what systems are in use.
-If you're still not convinced, we are happy to break down the Hyundai warning lights and their meanings below.
+If you're still not convinced, we are happy to break down the Hyundai warning lights and their meanings!

 This light appears when your computer senses abnormalities.
 Your local Hyundai dealership can scan the Diagnostic Trouble Code.
 Pay special attention if the light begins flashing and schedule service immediately.

 This signal is to warn the driver about an overheating engine.
-One can either deposit the coolant themselves or take in the vehicle (which we recommend) to fix the leak.
+One can either deposit the coolant themselves or take the vehicle in (which we recommend) to fix the leak.

 If you see this warning light for more than six seconds, either your parking brake is still on, or your brake fluid is running low.